-Proof of Theorem 2.4.
-Theorem 2.4 generalises Corollary 6.2 in [43] in three ways.
-First, the authors choose $w(x) = -\log P{\delta_x}(\mathcal{E}{\text{fin}})$ but after defining Z and $X^$ this choice is not used anymore and their argument goes through without any changes for a general martingale function w satisfying Assumption 1.
+PROOF OF THEOREM 2.3.
+Theorem 2.3 generalizes Corollary 6.2 in [43] in three ways.
+First, the authors choose $w(x) = -\log P{\delta_x}(\mathcal{E}{\text{fin}})$ but after defining Z and X^ this choice is not used anymore, and their argument goes through without any changes for a general martingale function w satisfying Assumption 1.
 Second, the authors assume that w is locally bounded away from zero.
 Since w is continuous by Lemma 2.1, this condition is automatically satisfied.
-Finally, Kyprianou et al. enforce additional regularity conditions on the underlying motion to use a comparison principle from the literature in the proof of their Lemma 6.1 (see also their Footnote 1).
-The comparison principle allows them to conclude that the solution $\widetilde{u}f^B$ to (2.2) is pointwise increasing in the domain B when the support of f is a subset of B. Lemmas A.1(i) and A.6 show that this monotonicity holds in our more general setup, too.
+Finally, Kyprianou et al. enforce additional regularity conditions on the underlying motion to use a comparison principle from the literature in the proof of their Lemma 6.1; see also their Footnote 1.
+The comparison principle allows them to conclude that the solution \tilde{u}f^B to (2.2) is increasing in the domain B when the support of f is a subset of B. Lemmas A.1(i) and A.6 show that this monotonicity holds in the more general setup of the present article, too. \Box